-Diffusers are small units and are not machines as stated on Amazon by manufacturer’s who don’t know an appliance from a lawn mowing machine.
+Diffusers are small units and are not machines as stated by manufacturer’s who don’t know an appliance from a lawn mowing machine.
 Most diffusers use electricity plugging the cord into the wall.
 Some diffusers use batteries and cords.
 Even others can be used in the car and the house or office.
 They put a fantastic fragrance into your space using 100% pure essential oils, usually not included with the diffuser.
 Babies sleep calmer all night long with a diffuser using essential oils.

 Diffusers are not air conditioners as such that cool an entire place, but indeed do condition the air to make it more breathable and therapeutic with a heavenly fragrance when you choose flower fragrances such as lavender and rose.
 The oils do not mask odors; the oils indeed eliminate odors from last night’s liver and onions, fish, or garlic dishes to include ridding your space of dog and other pet odors.
 They will even remove tobacco smoke lingering in the air.

 Diffusers do not usually use filters; however, most large-sized floor model humidifiers do.
 Being cool-mist and using cool or cold water, ultrasonic diffusers do not heat the oils to destroy the benefits from the oils.